tonimelisma/Relay-Android/ARCH.md

 ### Incremental Ingest & Permissions Gate

 - On first run per kind, perform a full scan.
-Then incremental ingest reads providers only for items with `timestamp > MAX(timestamp)` per kind (SMS/MMS/RCS) and inserts new rows.
+Then incremental ingest filters by provider id per kind (new rows have `providerId > lastSeen`).
 Inserts are batched transactionally to minimize UI emissions.
-- Ingest runs automatically at app start (when permissions are granted) and on-demand via a button; `MainViewModel` centralizes both.
-Content observers on `content://sms` and `content://mms` trigger ingest on changes, and lifecycle-aware polling (~10s) runs while the app is foregrounded.
+- Ingest runs automatically at app start (when permissions are granted).
+Content observers on `content://sms`, `content://mms`, and best-effort `content://im/chat` trigger ingest on changes while the app is foregrounded.
+The previous foreground polling loop (~10s) and manual scan button were removed.
+- WorkManager performs periodic ingest in the background to catch missed broadcasts and all RCS.
+- Permissions gate: if required permissions (READ_SMS, RECEIVE_SMS, RECEIVE_MMS, RECEIVE_WAP_PUSH) are missing, the UI renders only the explanation + request flow; list is hidden until all are granted.
+- A simple concurrency guard ensures only one ingest runs at a time.
 - Permissions gate: if required permissions (READ_SMS, RECEIVE_SMS, RECEIVE_MMS, RECEIVE_WAP_PUSH) are missing, the UI renders only the explanation + request flow; list is hidden until all are granted.

 **Why:** Room provides type-safe queries, lifecycle awareness, and easy testing support.